 where $s_3$ is the volume of the 3-dimensional unit sphere.
 Note that in the above we have omitted evaluating functions at $(x,y)$.
 We will continue in this way to avoid cumbersome notation where possible.

 We now state some properties of the geodesic distance that are useful when working with the parametrix.
-Let $\xi\in T_xM$ denote the tangent at $x$ to the geodesic from $x$ to $y$, such that $\exp_x(\xi)=y.$ Let $-\eta\in T_yM$ be the tangent at $y$ to the same geodesic.
+Let $\xi\in T_xM$ denote the tangent at $x$ to the geodesic from $x$ to $y$, such that $\exp_x(\xi)=y.$ Let $-\eta\in T_yM$ be the tangent at $y$ satisfying $\exp_y(-\eta)=x$.
 The functions $\xi(x,y)$, $\eta(x,y)$, $A(x,y)$, as well as the local co-ordinate functions $x^i, y^i$, and their relations are studied in \cite{derham} (page 115).
 We summarise the results in the following lemma.

 \begin{lemma} The functions above satisfy the following, for all pairs $i,j\in \{1,2,3\}.$ \begin{enumerate} \item[(i)] $\xi^i=\O(r)$, $\eta^i=\O(r)$ \item[(ii)] $y^i-x^i=\O(r)$, $y^i-x^i-\xi^i=\O(r^2)$, \text{ and } $x^i-y^i-\eta^i=\O(r^2).$ \item[(iii)] $\displaystyle\frac{\partial\xi^i}{\partial x^j}=-\delta_j^i+\O(r)$, and $\displaystyle\frac{\partial\xi^i}{\partial y^j}=\delta_j^i+\O(r),$ \item[(iv)] $\displaystyle\frac{\partial A}{\partial x^i}=\xi_i$, and $\displaystyle\frac{\partial A}{\partial y^i}=\eta_i.$ \end{enumerate} Here $\delta^i_j$ is the Kronecker delta symbol. \end{lemma}